shawshankrai/aws/IAM/README.md

         - Collation of users.
         - Defined unique group name, Once defined do not change(it will change the ARN).
         - Have a policy Attached to it.
 A user in a group inherits policies of a group and can override its own policy, be different than a group.
+    - Roles:
-    - Roles: An identity associated with permission policies, used to delegate access to users, application or services Which normally don’t have access to AWS services
+        - An identity associated with permission policies
+        - Used to delegate access to users, application or services Which normally don’t have access to AWS services
     - Identity Providers:
         - Integrates external identity database
         - Can assign permissions to users in that external IdP